|

 deodorants.

-Food - We are always surprised by the
+Food - We're always surprised by the

-emergency chocolate is usually enough combined with a tea and cake stop
+see us through.
+A round of sandwiches, a bit of fresh fruit and some nuts is usually enough combined with a tea and cake stop

 "Before modern times